-In today’s digital world, large-scale security breaches are all too common.
-If your contact center agents take payment over the phone, adhering to PCI DSS security requirements is critical to protecting against fraud and complying with TCPA safe harbor is important in instilling customer confidence in your business.
 Following PCI best practices is paramount for better customer trust, but don’t forget following first-call resolution best practices is also essential for building customer loyalty and trust.

 To learn more about PCI DSS and what your call center can do to remain compliant, check out the following resources.

 4 Call Center Compliance Traps – and What You Can Do About Them